microsoft/ConversationLearner-Samples/README.md

 LUIS_AUTHORING_KEY      		     | LUIS authoring key for this app, obtained from https://www.luis.ai MICROSOFT_APP_ID                 | Microsoft Application Id
 MICROSOFT_APP_PASSWORD           | Microsoft Application Password

+Once the bot is deployed and running you can connect different channels to it such as Facebook, Teams, Skype etc using an Azure Bot Channel Registration.
+For documentation on that process see:  https://docs.microsoft.com/en-us/bot-framework/bot-service-quickstart-registration

 ## Support